isomithric/isomithric/README.md

       view: -> "hello"

 If this class were a route component, it would render "hello" after 100ms.
-This functionality is useful when you need to wait for all `m.request` promises to resolve before rendering.
+This functionality is useful when you need to wait for all `m.request` (or other) promises to resolve before rendering.

 ### Example project